 Reviewed by charlene from England on 20th Mar 2012

-been using this phone for a week and i must say I LOVE IT. i can say
+been using this phone for a week and i must say I LOVE IT. i can say im a total

-HAHA. however, is it possible to rename the name of music files on the phone/ kies?
+is it possible to rename the name of music files on the phone/ kies?
 They are

 often mismatched and it's very annoying. anyways i still love this bad boy!